-The latter, in particular, is an image that still gives me goosebumps.
+The hand, in particular, is an image that still gives me goosebumps.
 It is, for me, the greatest act of nonviolent resistance in all of world literature.
-It is Ghandi on the Salt March.
-It is Rosa Parks on the bus.
-It is Standing Rock.
+It’s Gandhi on the Salt March.
+It’s Rosa Parks on the bus.
+It’s Standing Rock.
 It’s what Mark Millar was channeling with Cap’s speech in Civil War about planting yourself like a tree — which the Buddha does, his feet entwined like roots.

-While the image of Christ on the Cross can be felt just as powerfully, it sends to me a different message: the endurance of suffering.
-Surely important in an ever-imperfect world (and something I wish the peddlers of rage would heed), but for me, elevating that image as the core of your faith smacks a little too much of passive resignation, of endurance — the accepting of things you wish were different but can’t or won’t change.
+While the image of Christ on the Cross is also powerful, it sends a different message: the endurance of suffering.
+Surely important in an ever-imperfect world (and something I wish the peddlers of rage would heed), but for me, elevating that image to the core of your faith smacks a little too much of passive resignation, of endurance — the accepting of things you wish were different but can’t or won’t change.

-Christians can object, and they’re not wrong.
+Christians can object, and they wouldn’t be wrong.
 Symbology has no bounds.
-But it’s hard to argue that the core of Christianity seems to be the Stoicism it borrowed from it’s Graeco-Roman forebears.
-It’s enshrined in the famous Protestant work ethic — that this life matters less than the hereafter; that since the original sin, it’s the nature of man to suffer; that your job is to shut up and do your work.
+But it’s hard to argue that the core of Christianity isn’t a variant of the Stoicism it borrowed from it’s Graeco-Roman forebears.
+That Stoicism is enshrined in the famous Protestant work ethic — that this life matters less than the hereafter; that since the original sin, it’s the nature of man to suffer; that it’s your job to shut up and do your work.

 The Bible says as much:

 18 Servants, be submissive to your masters with all respect, not only to those who are good and gentle, but also to those who are unreasonable.
 19 For this finds favor, if for the sake of conscience toward God a man bears up under sorrows when suffering unjustly.
 20 For what credit is there if, when you sin and are harshly treated, you endure it with patience?
 But if when you do what is right and suffer for it you patiently endure it, this finds favor with God.
 (1 Peter 2)